zhangbaihan/YC-Hackathon-11-15/README.md

 - `uv sync --group dev` — install runtime + dev dependencies into `.venv` (or just run `uv sync` if you already have dev dependencies enabled globally).
 - `uv run uvicorn app.main:app --reload --host 0.0.0.0 --port 8000` — launch the API with hot reload.
 - `uv run python scripts/generate_commerce.py -- --limit 10` — regenerate `data/commerce_jcrew.txt` (pass script args after `--`; include `--source data/assets/mockup_app_page.js --output data/commerce_cozy_knits.txt` for the Cozy Knits snapshot).
-- Each `/jcrew/commerce.txt` and `/cozyknits/commerce.txt` response simply streams the existing markdown artifact from `data/`, so re-run the generation script whenever the upstream source snapshot changes.
+- Each `/jcrew/commerce.txt` and `/cozyknits/commerce.txt` response simply streams the existing markdown artifact from `data/`.
+Hit `/jcrew/generate` or `/cozyknits/generate` (or run the script above) whenever you refresh the upstream snapshot to rewrite the cached file.
+- Want a UI instead of curl/scripts?
+Open `/generate` in your browser, pick a site (or provide custom paths), and submit the form to rebuild the artifact inline.
 - `uv run pytest` — execute the pytest suite without manually activating the venv.

 ## Working with the J.Crew parser